Continental Subdivisions

 Melanesia

-A region known for lush rainforests and volcanic islands, a cuisine centered around root vegetables and seafood, a mix of indigenous beliefs and Christianity, and landmarks like the Kokoda Track in Papua New Guinea.
+A region known for lush rainforests and volcanic islands, a cuisine centered around root vegetables and seafood, indigenous traditions, and landmarks like the Kokoda Track in Papua New Guinea.

 Micronesia

-A region spread across thousands of small islands in the Pacific ocean, and known for a cuisine based on seafood and tropical fruits, predominant Christianity with a mix of indigenous beliefs, pristine beaches, coral reefs, and festivals.
+A region spread across thousands of small islands in the Pacific ocean, and known for a cuisine based on seafood and tropical fruits, indigenous beliefs, pristine beaches, coral reefs, and festivals.

 Polynesia

-A region known for its turquoise waters and palm-fringed beaches, a cuisine featuring fresh seafood and tropical fruits, predominant Christianity and indigenous beliefs, a heritage of dance and art, and landmarks like Bora Bora and Mauna Kea.
+A region known for its turquoise waters and palm-fringed beaches, a cuisine featuring fresh seafood and tropical fruits, indigenous beliefs, a heritage of dance and art, and landmarks like Bora Bora and Mauna Kea.

 South America